dparlevliet/backbone.preloader/README.md

 Default <tt>10</tt>.
 Number of seconds to wait before declaring the preload a failure and triggering a <tt>timeout</tt> event

-###### Preloader.untrigger
-Default <tt>true</tt>.
-If true this.off() events will be called.
-This is required if you are using <a href="https://github.com/ggozad/Backbone.cachingSync">Backbone.cachingSync</a>, because 'sync' will be triggered twice -- Once when the data is successfully loaded from cache, and then once more when it is successfully pulled from the server.

 ###### Preloader.parallel
 Default <tt>true</tt>.
 If <tt>true</tt> then preloader will send <tt>fetch()</tt> attempts for all instances at startup.
 Otherwise, if <tt>false</tt>, it will attempt to call them in